 The numerical solution of the 1-D-EWHM (1) is commonly derived using the MOC.

 In order to proceed further, it is necessary to stipulate boundary conditions.
-The conditions used for this study include:
+The conditions used for this study include the following.

 (i) Power loss to a pump upstream: